sagemath/docker-images/README.md

     docker run -it sagemath/sagemath

-They can be run similarly:
+Other software included in this image can be run similarly:

     docker run -it sagemath/sagemath gap